 If you’re a grant writer, you probably prefer words over numbers.
 When it comes time to develop a project budget, you would hope someone more technical would take lead, but unfortunately this task usually falls on your shoulders.
 Don’t despair!
 In this post, we will give you an example of how to develop a project budget in just a week.

-The Native Village of Tetlin in Alaska is pursuing an Indian Community Development Block Grant for housing rehabilitation.
-To develop the project scope and budget, we first needed to assess what work needed done.
+The Native Village of Tetlin in Alaska was pursuing an Indian Community Development Block Grant for housing rehabilitation.
+To develop the project scope and budget, we first needed to assess what work needed to be done.
 To do this, the 1st Chief and Grant Writer, Patricia Young, went door to door over two days to conduct housing assessment interviews.

 Think you’re not qualified to do a housing assessment?
 Think again!
-Patricia has no experience with housing, but she thoughtfully developed a two-page assessment that provided the exact information we needed to develop a project scope and budget.
-After she developed the housing...
+Patricia has no experience with housing, but she thoughtfully developed a two-page assessment that provided the exact information needed to develop a project scope and budget.
+After she developed the...